Data-Science-Specialization/Reproducible-Research_Assignment_2/PeerAssessment2.md

 ## ..    ...         ...
 ```

 There are three states that suffered significant economic damages from these events: Massachusettes, Louisiana and Florida.
-All of these are costal state that have seen tremendous damages during Hurrican Katrina, thus they are most likely correct and therefore are kept in the dataset.
+All of these are costal states that have seen tremendous damages during Hurrican Katrina, thus they are most likely correct and therefore are kept in the dataset.

 ##Results